Nat34/Projects/php.md

 writeMsg(); // call the function
 ?>
 ```
-###### foreach loop vs. for loop within an associative array

-* Access: numerical / associative
-* Numerical: PHP handles the location numbers / each time a value is assigned to the array, the first empty location within the array is used to store the value
+5. Explain why you would use a `foreach` loop instead of a `for` loop, when using data in an associative array.
-* Associative: Reference the items in the array by name rather than by number / give each element in the array an identifying name and explanatory string value
+	* Answer: The conversation here is between numerical vs. associative.
+In an associative array PHP references the items in the array by name rather than by number.
+You give each element in the array an identifying name and explanatory string value.
+I would use a `foreach` loop instead of a `for` loop to create a loop that extracts values to the variables, since associative arrays contain items referenced by name using the **index => value** format and they do not require numeric indexing.
-* Names (Alejandro, Andea) are called *indexes or keys*
-* Item are called *values*
-* **index => value** format

 ```
 <?php
 $friends = array('Alejandro', 'Andrea', 'Emma', 'Kate', 'Sean',);
 	echo "<h1>FRIENDS</h1>";
-for ($i = 0 ; $i < 5 ; ++$i)
+for ($i = 0 ; $i <= 4 ; ++$i)
 	echo "<br>$i: $friends[$i]<br>";
 ?>
 ```
 ```
 <?php
 echo "<br>";
-$artfriends = array('Emma' => "Bridgeport",
+$myfriends = array('Emma' => "Bridgeport",
                  'Alejandro' => "Spain",
                  'Kate' => "Denver",
                  'Andrea' => "Cicero",
                  'Sean' => "Quincy");

-foreach ($artfriends as $name => $city)
+foreach ($myfriends as $name => $city)
         echo "$name lives in $city!<br>";

 ?>
 ```
-###### Test Your Knowledge
-   Explain why you would use a foreach loop instead of a for loop, when using data in an associative array.
-   Answer : I would use a foreach loop instead of a for loop to create a loop that extracts values to the variables, since associative arrays contain items referenced by name using the index => value format and they do not require numeric indexing.